Hans Segers: Coaching career

 He was goalkeeper-coach at Tottenham Hotspur until 26 October 2007 when he was asked to stand down with immediate effect following the sacking of Martin Jol.

-Segers returned to his home-town club, PSV Eindhoven as a goalkeeping coach in July 2008 until June 2011, when he linked up again with new Fulham manager Jol as Fulham's goalkeeping coach.
+Segers returned to his home-town club, PSV Eindhoven as a goalkeeping coach in July 2008 until June 2011, when he linked up again Jol as Fulham's goalkeeping coach.

-In November 2018 Hans assumed the role of goalkeeper coach with the Australian national team until the completion of the AFC Asian Cup UAE 2019.
+In November 2018 Hans assumed the role of goalkeeper coach with the Australia national team until the completion of the 2019 AFC Asian Cup.

+Segers was goalkeepers coach of Eerste Divisie club FC Eindhoven between 2014 and 2017, and again from 2021.